Victorian Alps walking tours with Park Trek Walking Holidays

 What are very interesting are the inscriptions that have been left inside the hut by cattlemen (and various tourists) over the years.
 There are initials and dates carved into the fireplace mantle and the roof beams.
 Apparently it is possible to see the names and initials of the three Wallace brothers, but sadly I was unable to locate them.

-So just like the great palaces of Europe, I commend to you the humble high country huts of Australia on this fabulous alpine walking tour in Regional Victoria.
-Monuments to the tough Aussie pioneering spirit, that have largely stood the test of time.
-And in my mind they’re no less fascinating.
+So just like the great palaces and cathedrals of Europe, I commend to you the humble high country huts of Australia.
+They are monuments to the tough pioneering spirit of our colonial forbears, and no less impressive.

 Adam travelled as a guest of Park Trek Walking Holidays.